 Going into the 700s BCE, Hinduism like other religions was subject to a widening diversity.
 One Hindu Brahmin had the genius to see that there were truths not yet known, and he advocated doubt and recorded his insights in a late contribution to the Hinduism sacred book, the Rig Veda.
 He wrote that some priests had an unwarranted certainty in belief and were blind men leading the blind.

 Meanwhile, some Brahmins had little interest in ritual sacrifices and more interest in probing relations between self and the universe.
 They were interested in attaining religious bliss, and perhaps as early as the 700s BCE their writings were collected into what would be called the Upanishads, a collection of as many as two hundred books that were to be written across centuries.

 The Upanishads consisted of attempts to describe truth through poetry and analogy.
 Some contributors made points drawn from observed fact, and some merely recorded their intuitions and asked the reader to accept their insights on faith.
 Some contributors to the Upanishads repeated beliefs already expressed in the Vedas, such as every living thing having a spirit, or soul, and spirits being able to migrate in and out of things.
 They wrote of death as the passing of one's spirit into other beings, and death as rebirth, with souls returning to earth within another human or some other creature – reincarnation.
-It was written that where a soul went depended upon how well a person had behaved in his previous life.
+It was written that where a soul went depended on how well a person had behaved in his previous life.
 Good actions were described as directing a soul to a higher form of life.
 The soul of the evil doer, it was claimed, found its way to a lower form of life.